• Free shipping on all orders

 brown rice

-Although grain-free diets have been becoming more popular, grains are still a great way to provide your dog with adequate amounts of fiber.
-You’ll find brown rice in many high-fiber dog foods because it’s rich in fiber and healthy for dogs.
-Each cup of cooked brown rice yields 3.5 grams of fiber, helping to boost your dog’s overall fiber intake with a single cup.
+Although grain-free diets have become more popular, grains are still a great source of fiber.
+You’ll find brown rice in many high-fiber dog foods because it’s fiber-rich and healthy for dogs.
+Each cup of cooked brown rice yields 3.5 grams of fiber, which boosts your dog’s overall fiber intake.

 Divider 2